 The doctor spoke English well.
 I was a bit taken aback that he seemed to be pretty young.
 Maybe I’m just getting older, but he seemed maybe 19 or so but age can be deceiving.
 He might have been closer to 30.
 But I don’t think he would have been terribly out of place in one of my English classes with other high school students.
 But I digress.
 After describing my symptoms, he sent me to the lab tech to draw blood.

 They insert a thing to draw blood or do injections directly into my hand.
 The lab tech drew blood into a variety of vials to do a panel of tests.
-After drawing the blood I was a bit surprised when she then dropped a vile of solution and pushed the injection.
-It was
+After drawing the blood I was a bit surprised when she then dropped a vile of

 Next, I was advised to head to radiology for an x-ray.
 They did a chest x-ray to see how bad the infection might be.
 Didn’t take very long.
 I’ve probably had more chest x-rays than a person should have.
 It should be noted, that generally speaking, you’ll need a chest x-ray to get a working visa if you want to be an English teacher in Taiwan, unless the laws have changed.